-Research and clinical experience has shown that some areas of speech and language are more difficult for those with Down syndrome.
+Research and clinical experience has shown that some areas of speech and language are more difficult for Down syndrome kids.

 Some of these areas include:

-An area of strength in language development is their social language skills.
-They typically have strong pragmatic and vocabulary skills.
-They often develop a rich and varied vocabulary as they mature.
-They have good social interactive skills and use gestures and facial expressions effectively to help themselves communicate.
+An area of strength in kids with Down syndrome regarding language development is their social language skills.
+They typically have strong pragmatic and vocabulary skills, and often develop a rich and varied vocabulary as they mature.
+They also have good social interactive skills and use gestures and facial expressions effectively to help themselves communicate.

-This is a tougher area to address because there is a wide range of abilities among children and adolescents who are diagnosed with Down syndrome.
+This is tougher to address because there is a wide range of abilities among children and adolescents who are diagnosed with Down syndrome.

 Speech intelligibility (how well speech is understood) is one of the most difficult areas across the board.
-Many children have difficulty with the strength, timing and coordination of muscle movements for speech.
-Speech involves coordinating breathing (respiration), voice (phonation), and the production of speech sounds (articulation).
+Many children have difficulty with the strength, timing, and coordination of muscle movements for speech.
+Also, speech involves coordinating breathing (respiration), voice (phonation), and the production of speech sounds (articulation).

-Parents are the main communicators interacting with their baby/young child so it’s important that they learn skills and strategies to facilitate a positive learning environment.
+Parents are the main communicators interacting with their baby/young child, so it’s important they learn skills and strategies to facilitate a positive learning environment.

 You can practice these skills at home and in the community.
 By doing this, you assist your child in learning new communication skills and help them in carrying over their skills into a broad range of situations.
 When a child has more opportunities to communicate, their skills will expand and grow.

-Parents and guardians are often frustrated because they feel their child needs more speech therapy than what is being provided through the school system.
+Parents and guardians are often frustrated because they feel their child needs more speech therapy than is being provided in the school system.
 The downside is that schools have a strict code that they have to follow when it comes to eligibility.

 Sometimes eligibility depends on whether a child’s test scores are below those for his or her age; other criteria include the relationship between cognitive and language levels.
-Parents should make sure they are aware of the eligibility criteria, as well as the federal, state or local legislation and policies that apply to service delivery in speech and language.
+Parents should make sure they know the eligibility criteria, as well as the federal, state, or local legislation and policies that apply to speech service delivery.

-Even though speech pathologists work in schools, they also work in hospitals, rehabilitation centers, private practices, and university clinics and parents should look into additional help for their child, when needed.
+Even though speech pathologists work in schools, they also work in hospitals, rehabilitation centers, private practices, and university clinics.
+So, parents should look into additional help for their child, when needed.

-In addition to speech therapy, download the Speech Blubs app, where you can find tons of great resources and activities that you can work on with your child.
+In addition to speech therapy, download the Speech Blubs app to find tons of great resources and activities that you can work on with your child.